A concise definition of the term is the fear of the oceans, seas, lakes, rivers, and other large bodies of water that people fear.

 In general, fear or phobia of the ocean presents a variety of physical and emotional symptoms such as:

 - Excessive sweating

-- Feeling so terrified that the constant images of a movie of death in large bodies of water play with the mind of the thalassophobic.
+- I am feeling so terrified that the constant images of a movie of death in large bodies of water play with the mind of the thalassophobic.

-- Feeling detached from reality, feeling immobilized, or unable to express yourself clearly.
+- I was feeling detached from reality, feeling immobilized, or unable to express myself clearly.